The Bai of South Sudan

 Linked from YouVersion

-Next steps for the Bari Bai
+Next steps for the Bai

-The Bari Bai are Unengaged and Unreached, which means there are less than 2% evangelical Christian populations among which there are no known efforts focused on establishing self-sustaining churches consistent with evangelical faith and practice.
+The Bai are Unengaged and Unreached, which means there are less than 2% evangelical Christian populations among which there are no known efforts focused on establishing self-sustaining churches consistent with evangelical faith and practice.

 Begin signifcant prayer and fasting for this group